-Shooting with another person’s camera is like driving someone else’s car: you know how to drive, you just don’t know where everything is.
-The Z7 makes adjustments easier since it’s the same functionality as my old D5200, which means less fiddling with adjustments and more shooting.
+Shooting with another person’s camera is like driving someone else’s car.
+You know how to drive, you just don’t know where everything is.
+The Z7 makes adjustments easier since it’s the same functionality as my old D5200.
+That means less fiddling with adjustments and more shooting.

 Which is one of the points of a mirrorless system.
 Makes it easier to set up on a tripod and carry around at a car show.
-It’s also why I sold all my old Nikon lenses – they would have worked, and worked well, but why carry the weight around on an older lens if you’re getting a mirrorless camera.
+It’s also why I sold all my old Nikon lenses.
+They would have worked, but why carry the weight around on an older lens if you’re getting a mirrorless camera.

 By far the worst experiences I’ve had with the Z7 involve its auto-focus system, particularly in low light conditions.
-Any light painting I do has become difficult to keep the subject in focus, and in conditions with heavy contrast, such as sunset, the camera isn’t sure what to focus on.
-I’ll often put a light source on the car, focus the camera, and then turn auto-focus off so it does not have the chance to readjust itself once the scene is set.
-Nikon says they fixed it with a recent software update, but I have yet to see an improvement in this area.
+Any light painting I do has become difficult to keep the subject in focus.
+In conditions with heavy contrast, such as sunset, the camera isn’t sure what to focus on.
+I’ll often put a light source on the car, focus the camera, then turn auto-focus off.
+This helps, as it does not have the chance to readjust itself once the scene is set.
+Nikon says they fixed it with a recent software update, but I have yet to see an improvement.

 It’s not the best anymore

 Sony recently released its a7R IV with a 60MP sensor – that’s getting up to commercial camera levels of image size.
-More megapixels means more flexibility in post, with more dynamic range, but as the target is always moving on cameras, the Z7’s sensor is still great and does not hold me back from making the art I want to make.
+More megapixels means more flexibility in post, with more dynamic range.
+But as the target is always moving on cameras, the Z7’s sensor is still great.
+It does not hold me back from making the art I want to make.

 Limited lens selection

-As of now, Nikon does not make nearly as many Z lenses as they do standard DSRL ones – there is no long lenses, for instance.
-They are coming out slowly, and other brands like Tamron are coming out with new lenses as well, but I’m a sucker for Nikon glass, so I’ll keep waiting.
-If you’re curious, every shot I’ve taken with the Z7 has been through the standard 24-70 f/4 lens, but I did recently purchase a 50mm prime with a nice f/1.8, so I’m eager to try that out.
+As of now, Nikon does not make nearly as many Z lenses as they do standard DSRL ones.
+There is no long lenses, for instance.
+They are coming out, and other brands are showing new lenses as well, but I’m a sucker for Nikon glass.
+If you’re curious, every shot I’ve taken with the Z7 has been through the standard 24-70 f/4 lens.
+I did recently purchase a 50mm prime with a nice f/1.8, so I’m eager to try that out.

 It hasn’t made me a better photographer

 No surprise there.
-I do have to do much less post-production work on the images from a Z7 vs a D5200, but overall, the shots I take (to me anyway) are just as nice now as they were a year ago, reinforcing the point that it does not matter what camera you use.
+I do have to do much less post-production work on the images from a Z7 vs a D5200.
+But overall, the shots I take (to me anyway) are just as nice now as they were a year ago.
+That reinforces the point that it does not matter what camera you use.